Ultimate List of Things to Do in Atlanta with Kids

 Atlanta History Center

 While the museum at Atlanta History Center may not appeal to the youngest of visitors, there are several outdoor spaces that will engage children of all ages.
 Explore the gardens, stumble upon the Lee Playhouse and find the Victorian Playhouse near the historic Swan House.
-Venture further to discover the rustic wood cabin and stop by Smith Family Farm to view the gardens of flowers, vegetables and interact with farm animals.
+Venture further to discover the rustic wood cabin and stop by Smith Family Farm to view the gardens and interact with farm animals.

 Chick-fil-A College Football Hall of Fame